VanillaSixtySix/NeuroWordPlay/README.md

     1. Modify `NeuroWordPlay.csproj` and update `<WordPlay>` in the second `<PropertyGroup>` to point to an absolute path of `<Game Install Directory>/Word Play_Data/Managed`
 4. Build the project
 5. Copy `bin/Debug/netstandard2.1/NeuroWordPlay.dll` to `BepInEx/plugins/` in the game directory
+6. Launch the game with the `NEURO_SDK_WS_URL` environment variable set.
+    - If running through Steam: right click Word Play in your library, click 'Properties', then enter the following into 'Launch Options': `NEURO_SDK_WS_URL=ws://localhost:8000 %command%`

 ## Contributing